 Eligibility for ACT Accommodations

-In order to receive these accommodations, students need to meet a few different criteria.
-First and foremost, the student must be enrolled at a school within the United States or a U.S. territory.
-Along with that, they must also meet the following stipulations:
+In order to receive EL accommodations that require ACT approval, students need to meet a few different criteria.
+Along with being enrolled at a school within the United States or a U.S. territory, they must also meet the following stipulations:

 How to Request Accommodations for the ACT